Hours: 8:30 a.m. - 4:30 p.m.

 Participation in the Allies Project gives faculty, staff, and students the opportunity to demonstrate their commitment to creating a safe environment and community for all people regardless of sexual orientation, race, ethnicity, national origin, gender, religion, age, or ability.
 Allies of the Allies Project provide support and resources to individuals and/or groups who are exploring their own feelings and/or struggling with issues related to their multiple identities.

-Asian Women of the Diaspora, Athletes of Color, Black Women of the Diaspora, Gender Variant Identity, Latin American Women of the Diaspora, Men of Color, Mixed People, Queer People of Color, Queer Women, White Identity, Women of Color, Working Class, and Youth's Obligation to Understanding Our Roots (YOUR) Collectives provide students with the opportunity to talk together about identity and diversity issues both within their specific communities and in inter-group dialogues.
+Asian Women of the Diaspora, Black Women of the Diaspora, Genderqueer & Trans* (QT), Latin American Women of the Diaspora, Men of Color, Mixed Race, Queer People of Color, Queer Women, Transracial/Transnational Adoptees, White Identity, Women of Color, Working Class, and An Occasion to Understand Our Roots (OUR) Collectives provide students with the opportunity to build community and talk together both within their specific collectives and in inter-group dialogues between all of the collectives.
+The Identity Collectives recognize the multiple and intersecting identities we all carry and the importance of a supportive community as we explore our privileged and marginalized identities.
 Each collective group is facilitated by trained faculty, staff, and students.
-The collectives recognize the multiple and intersecting identities we all carry and the importance of a supportive community as we explore our privileged and subordinated identities.

 This program provides first-year students an opportunity to build strong and effective relationships within and across racial, ethnic, national, and cultural backgrounds.
 The P&U Program creates a community of people who are committed to exploring issues of culture, identity, and social justice.